 But as a product category, it's not at all well geared up for gamers right now.
 There's a considerable issue with latency here, with a pronounced lack of support for aptX LL (or equivalent).

-With the notable exception of the Razer Hammerhead, all sets in this test exhibit a noticable lag between the actions on screen and the sound being played.
+With the notable exception of the Razer Hammerhead duo, all sets in this test exhibit a noticable lag between the actions on screen and the sound being played.
 This verges from the annoying to the downright game-breaking, as in competitive shooters like PUBG Mobile.

-As a result, the Razer Hammerhead is the only one of these six true wireless earphones sets that I can actively recommend for regular gaming use.
+As a result, the Razer Hammerhead and Razer Hammerhead Pro are the only one of these ten true wireless earphones sets that I can actively recommend for dedicated gaming use.
 If you're after a more rounded audio package for general use, with a little (non competitive) gaming stirred into the mix, then I'd recommend grabbing one of these other top picks.

-I'd also add the Oppo Enco X for consideration if gaming isn't your main or only focus - and if you have an Android phone that supports the LHDC codec.
-They sound great, have decent ANC, and the gaming latency isn't too bad.
-But compatibility isn't as good as the others in this feature.]
+I'd also add the Oppo Enco X for consideration if gaming isn't your main or only focus.
+They sound great, have decent ANC, and the gaming latency is decent if you have a phone that supports the LHDC codec.
+But that's a big if.